Court Counseling Institute

 3-Day Parenting Class

-The 3-Day Parenting Class is a live, therapist-led program designed for individuals who need to meet parenting therapy requirements quickly and with structure.
-Held over three consecutive days through a secure telehealth system, this program is ideal for court-involved parents, those referred by CPS or CAS, or clients facing an upcoming legal deadline.
-Participants engage in structured, interactive sessions that cover parenting strategies, emotional regulation, co-parenting challenges, and accountability.
-Each session includes guided discussion, reflection exercises, and clinical insight tailored to real-world parenting challenges.
-Attendance at all three sessions and completion of assignments are mandatory.
-Upon successful participation, clients may request a court-compliant letter of completion, written by a licensed professional and tailored to legal standards.
-This accelerated format provides a supportive and legally appropriate path for those seeking focused intervention in a short timeframe.
-Please confirm court acceptance before enrolling.
+The 3-Day Parenting Class is a live, therapist-led program designed for parents who need to meet court or agency parenting therapy requirements quickly and effectively.
+Conducted over three consecutive days via secure telehealth, it is ideal for individuals referred by CPS, CAS, or facing urgent legal deadlines.
+The program includes structured, interactive sessions covering essential topics such as positive parenting strategies, emotional regulation, co-parenting dynamics, and personal accountability.
+Each session features clinical guidance, group discussion, and reflective exercises tailored to real-life parenting challenges.
+Attendance at all sessions and completion of all assignments are required for eligibility.
+Upon successful participation, clients may request a court-compliant Letter of Completion prepared by a licensed therapist, suitable for legal use.
+This accelerated, evidence-informed format offers a supportive and efficient path for parents seeking timely intervention.
+Before enrolling, participants are encouraged to confirm that this class is accepted by the court, caseworker, or legal representative involved.

 Why Choose Court Counseling Institute for Parenting Therapy for Court?